elireinhold/CS-546-Final-Project/README.md

 - Click on events on the map to view information (name, location, event details, and distance)
 - Use Geolib to find events near your location

-### 6. User-Created Public Events
+### 6. User-Created Events
-- Users can create, edit, or delete their own public events
+- Users can create, edit, or delete their own public and personal events
 - Other users can view these public events
+- Contents of personal events are restricted to creator

 ### 7. Event Comments
 - Users can comment or discuss events on event pages